charmplusplus/charm4py/README.rst

 Build Charm++ shared library
 ----------------------------

 You need to build Charm++ as a shared library.
-The branch that currently has support for CharmPy is 'juan/charmpy'.
+The branch (in Charm++ repository) that currently has support for CharmPy is 'jjgalvez/charmpy'.
 Instructions to build the library are in that branch, in README.charmpy

 Launching CharmPy programs
 --------------------------